EducationalVideoCenter/WAC/README.md

 2. Provide lessons and other sources of information that guide urban and rural educators from all levels of experience with film and media technology on how to facilitate collaborative youth media projects.

+## Participation Guidelines

+This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [mgrueser@evc.org].

 ## Contact Us:
-Mary Grueser, EVC Director of Professional Development:  mgrueser@evc.org
+Mary Grueser, EVC Director of Professional Development:  [mgrueser@evc.org]

-Emmanuel Garcia, EVC Senior Media Coach: emmanuelgarciab@gmail.com
+Emmanuel Garcia, EVC Senior Media Coach: [emmanuelgarciab@gmail.com]

 ## Find out more
 You might be interested in: